Get a jump start now by creating an account with our simple online tool.

 Students sponsored by a third party organization outside of Harris can process the payments via direct billing from the University.
 In order to be invoiced, the sponsors should complete a Third Party Contract with the University.
 The contract should be accompanied by your award letter for processing of your payments.
 The UChicago Bursar's Office has more information as well as the appropriate form.
 You can also contact Harris financial aid advisor Milvia Rodriguez.

-Hyde Park is a diverse and eclectic community.
-UChicago students come from more than 100 countries to engage with people, programs, and opportunities.
 You will find numerous living options, a rich campus life, and and a university committed to welcoming international students.
 The Harris Office of Student Affairs as well as OIA will be your resources to the numerous services that respond to the unique needs of international students.

 Recently signed U.S. Presidential Executive Orders affecting immigration have caused concern among international students, scholars, their families, and their faculty and departments in the University.
 The University has a repository for relevant communication from the University as well as news items of interest in this context.